Cray-HPE/docs-csm/install/prepare_site_init.md

    - If DNSSEC is to be used, then add the desired keys into the `dnssec` SealedSecret.

-1. (Optional) Configure Prometheus SNMP Exporter.
+1. Configure Prometheus SNMP Exporter.

    The Prometheus SNMP exporter needs to be configured with a list of management network switches to scrape metrics from in order to populate the System Health Service Grafana dashboards.